Bence Gáspár

 • 2005–2009: Studies in Economics, International Relations

-Places i have taught at so far
+Places I have taught at

-• Berlin, Leipzig, Tübingen, Weimar (Germany)
+• Berlin, Erfurt, Leipzig, Tübingen, Weimar (Germany)

-• Budapest, Csemõ (Hungary)
+• Budapest, Csemő (Hungary)

 • Tallinn, Aegna, Prangli (Estonia)